Neldv/LSA-assignment/README.md

 labs(title = "High or Low vaccine response compaired to the different vaccine types", x = "vaccine type", y = "relative response count", fill = "vaccine response") + theme_minimal()
 ```
+Now we can better evaluate a possible difference in high vaccine responses between vaccines 1, 2 and 4.
+The amount of patients is very noticeably smaller compared to the vaccine 1 and vaccine 4 group.
+There where only 19 patients who received vaccine 2, while vaccine 1 and 4 got allocated to respectively 88 and 186.
+This is why we also discarded vaccine 2, the small size of this group could otherwise reduce the statistical power making it harder to detect true differences.
+While there is still a difference in patients between vaccine 1 and 4, we can use these two group and analyse their abundance of high vaccine responders using the Fisher test which is designed to handle small sample sizes and unbalanced groups and therefore doesn't rely on large sample sizes or equal group sizes.

 **Fisher test**
 ```{r}
 contingency_table <- table(distinct_data$vaccine, distinct_data$vaccine_response)